subuser-security/subuser/README.rst

  * X11 and the xauth utility (You almost certainly have this)

-Install with pip: Stable version
+Install with pip3: Stable version
 --------------------------------

 1. Add yourself to the `docker group <http://docs.docker.io/en/v0.7.3/use/basics/>`_.